-This research-based student tutorial covers the topics of Gauss's Law in electrostatics.
-The material is appropriate for a calculus-based introductory physics course.
+This set of research-based student tutorials cover the topics of Coulomb's Law, the superposition principle, and symmetry in electrostatics.
+The materials are appropriate for a calculus-based introductory physics course.

-The tutorial is designed for use after traditional instruction as an in-class supplement, out-of-class homework, or student self-study tool.
-The authors recommend that the tutorial be given in-class to students working in groups of 2-3.
-A majority of student groups can finish the pre-test and tutorial in a 1 hour 50 minute period.
+The tutorials may be used as in-class supplements, out-of-class homework, or student self-study tools.
+The authors recommend the tutorials be given in-class to students working in groups of 2-3.

-This work is based on research into students' common difficulties in applying Gauss's law in electrostatics.
+The tutorials are based on research into students' common difficulties in learning electrostatics.
 Some of these findings are available in Student Understanding of Symmetry and Gauss's Law of Electricity, Am.
 J. Phys.
 74 (10), 923-936 (2006).
-Details of the design, construction and testing of the tutorial are available in J. Li, Improving Students' Understanding of Electricity and Magnetism, Ph.D.
-Dissertation, University of Pittsburgh, 2012.
+Details of tutorial design and testing are available in J. Li's Ph.D.
+Dissertation, Improving Students' Understanding of Electricity and Magnetism.

 ComPADRE is beta testing Citation Styles!